cleesmith/picamera_motion_socket_flask/README.markdown

 ***

-> Ok, so I bought a Pi.
-I made some lights blink.
+> Ok, so I bought a Raspberry Pi.
+It blinks.
+Got it.
 Now what?
 I decided keeping an eye on things around the house was a useful project.
 Sure, I would have rather designed and built a robot that can self-balance, recognize faces/objects, or retrieve beers from the fridge ... but what